kpatoliya/Interactive-Data-Visualization-App/README.md

 ![](src/Screenshot.jpg)

-The primary dataset for this project is New York City's "Demographic Statistic by Zip Code" dataset, which can be downloaded in various forms from the following location:
+The primary dataset for this project is New York City's "Demographic Statistic by Zip Code" dataset, which can be downloaded in various forms from the following location.

 https://catalog.data.gov/dataset/demographic-statistics-by-zip-code-acfc9

-For a list of zip codes and their latitude and longitude needed for geocoding, the following dataset is used. https://public.opendatasoft.com/explore/dataset/us-zip-code-latitude-and-longitude/information/
+For a list of zip codes and their latitude and longitude needed for geocoding, the following dataset is used.

+https://public.opendatasoft.com/explore/dataset/us-zip-code-latitude-and-longitude/information/